 The load/inflation charts are related to a tire load and inflation standards.
 Also, tire manufacturers publish the charts in their Data Books.

 Therefore, to use these charts, one should first establish a standard by which a tire is made(e.g., ETRTO(EU), TRA(US), etc.) and then find appropriate Load/Inflation chart relevant to the tire standard, that is also marked on the tire sidewall.
-Industry load and inflation standards are in a constant change, and the tyre manufacturers continually update their products' informations to reflect these changes.
+Industry load and inflation standards are in a constant change, and the tyre manufacturers continually update information about their products to reflect these changes.
 Printed materials may not reflect the latest load and inflation standards.

 MAX LOAD AT MAX PRESSURE Tire mark

 The tire mark like this: "MAX LOAD SINGLE 1380 kg (3042 lbs) AT 550 kPa (80 psi) MAX PRESSURE COLD" (the load can be separately indicated for the single and dual fitment) encompasses the Load Index and the Load Range.
 It corresponds to the tire's maximum load carrying capacity at the specified maximum inflation pressure.
 You should never inflate a tire beyond its maximum inflation pressure.

 The tire maximum load carrying capacity requires the tire maximum cold inflation pressure.